 Please read the information below on how to have a smooth on-boarding process.
 If you encounter any issues, please email your program manager.
 Before you can officially start with us, there are a few steps to complete:

-Step 1: Submit Your Transcript with Degree Conferral
+Step 3*: Submit Your Official Transcript with Degree Conferral

 Until the Graduate Division receives your official transcript(s), you will not be recognized as an admitted student.
 If you were still in your undergraduate program at the time you applied, you will need to submit an updated transcript showing your degree conferral and confer date.